ololadeDOTdev/to-do-list/README.md

 ## Deployment

 This project is deployed on Vercel.
 Any changes pushed to the main branch will trigger automatic deployments.
-You can access the live version of the application at [https://your-vercel-todo-list.vercel.app](https://your-vercel-todo-list.vercel.app).
+You can access the live version of the application at [to-do-list-phi-inky.vercel.app].

 ## Contributing